[HISTORY: Adopted by the City Council of the City of Lebanon 9-18-1974. Amendments noted where applicable.]

 Designated legal counsel shall attend any meetings of the Council when requested by the Mayor or City Manager.
 Any member of the Council, upon notification to the City Manager, may call upon Counsel for an oral or written opinion to decide any question of law or parliamentary procedure.

-Robert's Rules of Order (newly revised 2000 - 10th Edition) shall be used in all Council deliberations except as modified herein.
+Robert's Rules of Order (most recent Edition) shall be used in all Council deliberations except as modified herein.

 Councilors do not have to stand to move motion or second.

 As stated in § A191-1 above, the Council shall meet in regular session on the first and third Wednesdays of every month at 7:00 p.m.
 Agendas for Council meetings are the responsibility of the City Manager and the Mayor.

 Any Councilor wishing to have an item placed on an agenda must submit said item (in its proper format by utilizing a City Council Agenda Request Form, provided by the City Manager's Office) to the City Manager's Office by noon on the Tuesday preceding the Wednesday on which the agenda is to be set.

 Items of an urgent nature which require special attention or are in need of immediate action by the Council may be placed on any agenda at the discretion of the Mayor and/or City Manager.

 [Amended 6-21-1978; 4-7-1982; 5-7-1986; 4-6-1988; 3-27-1991; 6-23-1993; 7-19-1995; 5-15-1996; 4-16-1997; 6-7-2006; 9-3-2008; 4-1-2009; 4-20-2011]

 The business of all regular meetings of the Council shall be transacted in the following order unless the Council, by a vote of at least 2/3 of the members present, suspends the rules and changes the order.